 The development and implementation of exchange programs between the cyber workforce and private sector companies can assist in developing competent cyber warriors.
 To supplement what they have been taught, there should be a blend of what happens in the real world.
 This can be achieved by allowing the workforce learn from the key cyber security leaders in the world.
 This will bring skill competency making the workforce more equipped.
 The DoD's plan to develop a national initiative for cyberspace education can be of great significance.
 Integrating learning institutions in the cyber workforce plan can be a great idea that can put talent into practice ("The Department of Defense Cyber Strategy", 2016).

 The US has certain strengths that put the in the front when matters of technology are to be handled.
 The US is known for its prowess in technology.
 This is one of their strengths in relevance to the implementation of cyber security strategy.
-The US have come up with the most impressive technologies including simulations.
+The US has come up with the most impressive technologies including simulations.
 This proves that it is valid that they will still head in the cyber security domain.

 The US has the best high-tech companies in the world.
-Thus has been led by the deepened research in the US.
+This has been led by the deepened research in the US.
 They are the core inventors of the networks, and this means that they have the most cutting edge technologies.
 If this is the case, their companies are producing the most high-end devices in the field of computing.
 This means that their strategy is viable since they have the businesses to give advice on the best security measures and strategies.

 Research institutions have contributed significantly in the field of technology.
 The US being a country that host the Ivy League universities has an added advantage in its plan towards the implementation of their cyber security strategy.
 Having a high level of training institution can be one way to catalyze the project since it involves a lot of technological bits.